 A high performance computing cluster is typically made up of at least four service layers:

-- Interactive nodes - Where you log in, interact with data and code, and submit jobs.
+- Login nodes - Where you log in, interact with data and code, and submit jobs.

-- Storage - Where files and data are stored, accessible by all nodes in the cluster.
+- Storage - Where files are stored, accessible by all nodes in the cluster.

 Click on elements of the image to learn more:

 |Partition||Max time / job||Max nodes / job||Max cores / job||Max cores / node||Max memory / core||Max memory / node / job||SU Charge Rate|

 ||3 days||8||512 cores / 2048 threads||512||3GB (per physical core)||192GB||1.00|

 * GPU charge rate = number of cores + 2 * number of GPU devices.